 - Making empty promises or statements.
 If you tell your loved one that you will help him or her get into a treatment program, follow through.
 If you say that you will no longer enable addictive behaviors, follow through.
 And if you say that you will have to separate from the individual for the sake of your own peace should the individual decide not to get help, follow through.

 Staging an Effective Intervention for Drug Abuse

 Now that you are aware of some of the things you should avoid in order to stage an intervention that is effective, it is time to learn the steps of carrying out a productive intervention for your loved one who is suffering from addiction.

 First, you will need to find a professional intervention specialist who can be a part of your intervention team and give you meaningful guidance and information throughout this process.

 Develop your team.
 This group should consist of people who care about and love the individual who is suffering from addiction.
-Each one should be prepared to speak with the addicted individual in a caring, compassionate manner.
+Each one should be prepared to speak with the individual in a caring, compassionate manner.
 Be sure that these are people the person already trusts.
 Your intervention specialist may be able to help you select the right people for the task.

 Select the right time and place.
-Be sure to choose a place where you, your intervention team, and perhaps most importantly, the addicted individual will feel comfortable.
-An unfamiliar and/or uncomfortable place may cause your addicted loved one to feel threatened, afraid, or even attacked.
+Be sure to choose a place where you, your intervention team, and perhaps most importantly, the individual will feel comfortable.
+An unfamiliar and/or uncomfortable place may cause your loved one to feel threatened, afraid, or even attacked.

 Determine the end result of your intervention.
 The goal is to encourage your friend or family member to enter rehab for addiction.
 So, be sure to have a treatment center selected and the admission process in order so that your loved one can immediately get the help he or she needs after your intervention meeting.